Determining quantum phase diagrams of topological Kitaev-inspired models on NISQ quantum hardware: Scanning the Brillouin zone via symmetry-enforced circuits

-The Kitaev-inspired models reduce to a block-diagonal form in momentum space after they have been converted to the Majorana-Fermion representation.
+The Kitaev-inspired models reduce to a block-diagonal form in momentum space after they have been converted to the Majorana Fermion representation.
 But, because a Bogoliubov transformation is still needed to fully diagonalize the problem, one must be careful to preserve particle-hole (PH) symmetry when constructing the quantum circuit.
 Consider a system containing $N$ unit cells.
-The discrete Fourier transformation to an arbitrary set of $N$ momentum points in the BZ, $\mathcal{K} = \{2\pi n/N\ |\ n \in [0,N)\}+\delta k$ can be written as: \beq c_{n,\mathcal{K}} = \frac{1}{\sqrt{N}} \sum_{k\in\mathcal{K}} e^{ikn} c_{k}, \eeq where $c_{n,\mathcal{K}}$ denotes real-space operators obtained by Fourier transformation of the set $\mathcal{K}$.Here, $\delta k$ is introduced to shift the momentum points.
+The discrete Fourier transformation to an arbitrary set of $N$ momentum points in the BZ, $\mathcal{K} = \{2\pi n/N\ |\ n \in [0,N)\}+\delta k$ can be written as: \beq c_{n,\mathcal{K}} = \frac{1}{\sqrt{N}} \sum_{k\in\mathcal{K}} e^{ikn} c_{k}, \eeq where $c_{n,\mathcal{K}}$ denotes real-space operators obtained by Fourier transformation of the set $\mathcal{K}$.
+Here, $\delta k$ is introduced to shift the momentum points.
+Physically, it can be achieved by introducing a twist boundary condition as is shown in Fig.~\ref{fig3}(a).
 In the Fourier transformation circuits, the phase shift requires a phase correction \cite{Ferris_PRL_2014}.
-PH symmetry requires that the information from the set must also be included.
-Hence, the symmetry-enforced Fourier transformation is given by: \beq c_n = \frac{1}{\sqrt{2}} \left( c_{n,\mathcal{K}} + c_{n,-\mathcal{K}} \right), \eeq which requires a more complex circuit with twice the number of qubits.
-The demonstration of the symmetry-enforced processes under the particle-hole symmetry for the $N=2$ case is shown schematically in Fig.~\ref{fig3}(a).
-We maintain two copies of each bond fermion $f_i$ (blue), one for each set $\pm\mathcal{K}$, which are shifted by the corresponding $\pm \delta k$.
+PH symmetry requires that the information from the set with opposition momentum points $-\mathcal{K}$ must also be included.
+Hence, the symmetry-enforced Fourier transformation is given by: \beq c_n = \frac{1}{\sqrt{2}} \left( c_{n,\mathcal{K}} + c_{n,-\mathcal{K}} \right). \eeq This indicates that a more complex circuit with twice the number of qubits is required.
+The demonstration of the symmetry-enforced processes under the particle-hole symmetry for the $1D$ Kitaev spin chain with $N=2$ unit cells is shown schematically in Fig.~\ref{fig3}(a).
 The corresponding quantum circuit is shown in Fig.~\ref{fig3}(b).
 Since the Bogoliubov transformation mixes $\pm \mathcal{K}$, the correct momentum set is swapped before the transformation, and swapped back after.
+In general, the symmetry-enforced circuit can not be simplified, but for special momentum shifts fulfilling the conditions stated in Appendix \ref{appendix f}, a simplification of the symmetry-enforced circuit is possible.